-- Games will consist of four quarters of 10 minutes, with the first and third quarters split into four periods of 5 Minutes, with the clock stopping at 5.00 and not the nearest dead ballThis is not a time out, it is a substitution only. - For teams of 10 players, the coach can choose how they wish to rotate their players, all players must play in one five-minute period of both quarters one and three. - For teams of 11 and 12, the coach can choose when they rotate the 11th and 12th player at their own discretion, excluding the 1st and 3rd quarters.
+- Games will consist of four quarters of 10 minutes, with the first and third quarters split into four periods of 5 minutes, with the clock stopping at 5:00 and not the nearest dead ball.
+This is not a time out, it is a substitution only.
+The game shall be resumed with the alternating possession arrow at the halfway line. - For teams of 10 players, the coach can choose how they wish to rotate their players, all players must play in one five-minute period of both quarters one and three. - For teams of 11 and 12, the coach can choose when they rotate the 11th and 12th player at their own discretion, excluding the 1st and 3rd quarters.
 However, the coach does not need to play these players at all. - For teams of nine or less, a rotational schedule (appendix 8) will be in place to rotate players in quarters one and three.
 Coaches will need to number their players and list this along with their playing number, name, and licence number at the start of the game and given to the table officials.
-Please be aware that any teams playing with less than eight players can occur a fine in line with regulation 31.1. - All games will be home and away format. - Games will be stopping clock. - Normal timeouts will be administered however there will be no stoppages for switching players with halftime 10 minutes maximum. - If a player is injured or fouled out and the team has less than 10 players, the coach of said team shall decide on who fills this place, ensuring that the minutes are shared equally across the team.
+Please be aware that any teams playing with less than eight players can occur a fine in line with regulation 31.1. - Normal timeouts will be administered however there will be no stoppages for switching players. - If a player is injured or fouled out and the team has less than 10 players, the coach of said team shall decide on who fills this place, ensuring that the minutes are shared equally across the team.

-In addition.
+In addition:

-- 1. If a player has a pre-existing medical condition which may affect their ability to participate in accordance with the game rules, with the child and parent's permission, officials should be informed at the pre-game meeting, but officials don't need to know what the condition is.
+- If a player has a pre-existing medical condition which may affect their ability to participate in accordance with the game rules, with the child and parent's permission, officials should be informed at the pre-game meeting, but officials don't need to know what the condition is.
 Reasonable adjustments can be made to enable the player to participate. - 2.
 Both Coaches and Officials have a duty of care to ensure the safety of players.
 If a coach has any health or wellbeing concerns about a player during the game, they should inform an official.
 If a player is taken off the court, this does not necessarily mean that they cannot play for the duration of the game.
-Again, reasonable adjustments can be made.
+Again, reasonable adjustments can be made. - 3.
+When it comes to welfare and injuries, the head coach has ultimate responsibility in deciding what is best for the player at that specific moment.
+A player leaving the game can recover and re-enter the game later.
+If officials are in doubt over the decision of the coach, they should allow it to happen, but email nbl@basketballengland.co.uk to raise their concerns.